Need to talk? Call 1800 882 436.

 How is a short cervix diagnosed?

-How is a short cervix managed during pregnancy?
+How is a short cervix treated during pregnancy?

-Cervical cerclage is another technique to help prevent pre-term labour that occurs because of a short cervix.
-It involves minor surgery that places a stich in the cervix.
-Your doctor may suggest this treatment if you have a singleton pregnancy and have a short cervix.
-Cervical cerclage is often recommended if you have previously had a premature birth or a pregnancy loss during your second trimester, or if your cervix continues to get shorter despite using progesterone daily.
-Your health team may also recommend this procedure if your cervix is very short (less than 10mm) in the second trimester.
+Your doctor may suggest this treatment if you have a history of premature birth or a pregnancy loss during the second trimester, or if your cervix continues to get shorter despite using progesterone daily.
+They may also recommend it if your cervix is very short (less than 10mm).

 Resources and support